paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-05-10-a_european_adventure.md

   country-name: United Kingdom
 summary: After a number of years focusing my travels around big American cities, today I start a three week jaunt across Europe.
 category:
-- travel
+- Travel
-- europe
+- Europe
-- railways
+- Railways
-- germany
+- Germany
-- austria
+- Austria
-- switzerland
+- Switzerland
-- spain
+- Spain
-- france
+- France
 ---
 After a number of years focusing my travels around big American cities, today I start a three week jaunt across Europe.
 I’ve been meaning to write about this trip for sometime, yet only now am I getting round to doing so, on this, the day that I leave.
 Before I start posting entries from the various locations I’m visiting, I wanted to give a quick introduction to where I’m going and why.